atk4/core/docs/index.md

-CollectionTrait only supports named object - you may not omit the name, however a more older implementation of {php:trait}`ContainerTrait` is used primarily for tracking Render Tree in ATK UI where name is optional and a unique name is guaranteed.
+CollectionTrait only supports named object - you may not omit the name, however a more older implementation of {php:trait}`ContainerTrait` is used primarily for tracking render tree in ATK UI where name is optional and a unique name is guaranteed.

 When $container is using {php:trait}`ContainerTrait`, this would be a typical code: